sanaqueen931/ummid/README.md

 # ummid
-echo "Hi this is my first repositry"
+Hi this is my first repositry